Miki Yamane

-Miki Yamane (山根 視来, Yamane Miki) is a Japanese professional footballer who plays as a right-back for Major League Soccer club LA Galaxy.
+Miki Yamane (山根 視来, Yamane Miki) is a Japanese professional footballer who plays as a right-back for J1 League club Urawa Red Diamonds.

 Club career

 Yamane joined J1 League club Shonan Bellmare in 2016.
 On 20 April, he debuted in J.League Cup (v Júbilo Iwata).

 In 2020, he moved to J1 League club, Kawasaki Frontale.

 On 5 January 2024, Yamane joined Major League Soccer side LA Galaxy on a three-year contract.

 International career

 Yamane made his debut for the Japan national team on 25 March 2021 in a friendly against South Korea.
 He scored the opening goal in the 16th minute as Japan won 3–0.
 He was part of the Japan 26-man squad for the 2022 FIFA World Cup in Qatar.